JosephPBaruch/data_web_app/README.md

 - 8/6/2023: Started to implement my API and did they by creating a resources page.
 Still am stuck on the docker credentials issue so I did this rather than being stuck and staring at my screen for hours.
 - 8/7/2023: I moved all of my functions that did my fetch into a lib file to clean up app.js and make it more readable.
 This was pretty easy and a good step.
 - 8/8/2023: Created a display page seperate from the user input address page (main page).
 I did this by using localStorage which was cool because I had never heard of that before today.
+- 8/9/2023: Only was able to spend time cleaning up my code and commenting areas that were needed.
+I am satisfied with everything now so the next step will be finishing AWS stuff.